tutkuince/java-unit-testing/README.md

 The purpose is to validate that each unit of the software code performs as expected **Unit** may be an individiual function, method, procedure, module and object

+#### Unit Testing Repository Layer
+Spring Boot provides the **@DataJpaTest** annotation to test the persistence layer components that will autoconfigure in-memory embedded database for testing purposes.

 ### Integration Test
 Integration tests focus on integrating different layers of the application.
 That also means no mocking is involved.
 Basically, we write integration tests for testing a feature which may involve interaction with multiple components.